alielw/APS-NGS-day1-PM/README.md

 * **Interactive Genome Viewer**

+We can view read alignments to the reference genome with [IGV](http://software.broadinstitute.org/software/igv/) on the Desktop.
+You need to first index the BAM with [Samtools](http://www.htslib.org/doc/samtools-1.0.html).

+        samtools index sample.bam

+Then you have to transfer the BAM file, index and reference genome to the Desktop.

+Load the reference genome into IGV

+        Genomes/Load Genome from File

+Load the BAM file into IGV

+        File/Load from File

 ## c.
 PRACTICAL ACTIVITY

 Lets view some of our read alignments to the reference genome with IGV.
-We can do this using a BAM file we already generated using Tophat (96I.bam).

-* First, copy the BAM file to your fastdata.

-        mkdir /fastdata/$USER/align/Quality_assessment

-        cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/Tophat_output/96I.bam /fastdata/$USER/align/Quality_assessment

-* Lets extract reads aligning to one scaffold (Hmel200115).
-We can do this with [Samtools](http://www.htslib.org/doc/samtools-1.0.html)

-        cd /fastdata/$USER/align/Quality_assessment

-        samtools view -b -h 96I.bam "Hmel200115" > 96I_Hmel200115.bam

-* You need to index the BAM file with [Samtools](http://www.htslib.org/doc/samtools-1.0.html)

-        samtools index 96I_Hmel200115.bam

-* The copy the BAM file, index and reference genome to your desktop.

-        /fastdata/$USER/align/Quality_assessment/96I_Hmel200115.bam

-        /fastdata/$USER/align/Quality_assessment/96I_Hmel200115.bam.bai

-        /fastdata/$USER/align/ref/Hmel2.fa

-* Load the reference genome into IGV

-        Genomes/Load Genome from File

-* Load the BAM file into IGV

-        File/Load from File
+We have already loaded IGV, and taken a [screenshot] (https://github.com/alielw/APS-NGS-day2-AM/blob/master/IGV%20viewer.jpg).

 * Lets look at the scaffold `Hmel200115`.
 According to the gff file, there is one annotated coding gene on this scaffold with three exons.